diogon01/beego-rest-example/README.md

 ###

 ### Running
-To start the project run
+To start Database project
 ```
 docker-compose up -d --build
 ```
-This will start the project in detached mode.
-If you want to see the logs, run
+This will start the project in Run the application by starting a local development server
 ```
-docker-compose logs -f --tail=100 <service-name>
+bee run
 ```

 To see which containers are running, run